mantaspieza/CapstoneProject2-Scraper/README.md

 #### You can easily run it in google colabs:

 `! pip install git+https://github.com/mantaspieza/IMDB_Movie_Scraper.git`
 `from Scraper.IMDB_scrapper import Scraper`
 `scraper = Scraper()`

 To start scraping just run the command:
 `scraper.scrape_IMDB()`

-Scraper will scrape first 50 movies from each category collected from the page.
-You can also input the desired number of movies to be scraped into scrape_IMDB function.
+Enter minimum desired number of movies to be scraped per category.
 (Note: each page contains 50 movies, therefore if 52 requested, the scraper will collect 100 movies per genre).
+Enter desired name for the .csv file.

 After scraping is complete, you will be provided with .csv file containing the scraped information.
-It is possible to input your .csv file name into scrape_IMDB function.
-(Default name: scraped_imdb_file.csv)
+`Example:`
+``scraper.scrape_IMDB(number_of_movies_per_category=1,
+                    name_of_csv_file='scraped_imdb')``

-for more information just type help(Scraper)
+For more information just type help(Scraper)

 ## You can install it on your device